Case Study: Supporting the Birmingham Brain Tumour Network - From Project Launch to Seamless Delivery

 “This has been one of the most rewarding projects of my career.
 It’s pushed me to grow professionally, given me the chance to work closely with a dedicated research team, and shown me just how much impact the right support can have on a project’s success”

-Why It Matters for Higher Education Institutions
+Why It Matters for Research Teams

 At The Remote Assistant, we provide: